Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Ethinylestradiol/Ethinylestradiol-Report.md

 **Sidhu 2006** Sidhu J, Job S, Singh S, Philipson R. The pharmacokinetic and pharmacodynamic consequences of the co-administration of lamotrigine and a combined oral contraceptive in healthy female subjects. *Br J Clin Pharmacol*.
 2006;61(2):191-199.

-**SmPC Namuscla ** SmPC Namuscla 167 mg hard capsules, 2019, website medicines.org.uk/emc/product/9838/smpc
+**SmPC Namuscla** SmPC Namuscla 167 mg hard capsules, 2019, website https://www.medicines.org.uk/emc/product/9838/smpc

 **Stanczyk 1983** Stanczyk FZ, Mroszczak EJ, Ling T, et al. Plasma levels and pharmacokinetics of norethindrone and ethinylestradiol administered in solution and as tablets to women. *Contraception*.
 1983;28(3):241-251.